 Following the government announcement for schools to partially reopen, we have put in place a Return to School Arrangements plan.
 Please read this carefully.

 Please also read update letter dated 12 June from the Headteacher.

-Due to national government restrictions to reduce the spread of Coronavirus, the school is closed until further notice, except for children of key workers and vulnerable children.
+Due to national government restrictions to reduce the spread of Coronavirus, the school will otherwise continue to be closed until further notice, except for children of key workers and vulnerable children.
 Please contact the office if you feel your children fall into the above categories (Guidelines here).

 Work for all the classes is uploaded to Tapestry or Teams.
 Please contact the Headteacher if you have any difficulties accessing this.

 We are looking forward to welcoming all the children who have been allocated a place at Park Street in September.
 Please direct any questions to our Office Administrator, Mrs Juno O’Malley.

 2020-2021 Term Dates

 The term dates for the academic year beginning September 2020 can be found on the Cambridgeshire County website.
 There are also 5 teacher training days when the school will be closed as follows: 3rd and 4th September, 2nd November, 22nd February and 22nd July.

 A warm welcome to Park Street Church of England Primary School in the heart of Cambridge.